Home 9 Countries 9 Wild Cats of Europe

 Conservation Status: Least Concern

-The Eurasian lynx is one of four lynx wild cat species (and largest) that can be found in various parts of Europe, Central Asia, Siberia, the Himalayas and Tibetan Plateau, usually in forested areas.
-The Eurasian lynx has a reddish brown coat with black spots, and white under it’s chin and neck.
+The Eurasian lynx is one of four lynx wild cat species (and the largest) that can be found in various parts of Europe, Central Asia, Siberia, the Himalayas, and the Tibetan Plateau, usually in forested areas.

 Proposed Eurasian lynx subspecies: